The Joys and Laments of Viewing Under Darker Skies

 Enhanced image of Saturn eclipsing the Sun taken in 2006 by the robotic Cassini spacecraft.
 Courtesy NASA/JPL.

 There’s something special about seeing Saturn in a telescope.
-Sure, viewing any of the planets is pretty great – the telescope reveals an object that to our eyes appears to be a star is actually a disc, a whole ‘nother world.
+Sure, viewing any of the planets is pretty amazing – the telescope reveals an object that to our eyes appears to be a star is actually a disc, a whole ‘nother world.
 It’s enough to get any observer’s heart pumping.

 But then there’s Saturn – it’s not just a disc.
 Currently when viewed at very low powers the rings form much of the visual bulk of the planet, giving it an oval appearance with a hint of dark separation between the planet and its rings.
 What a surreal viewing experience to see this strange, wonderful object hanging in space.